Descanonge/tol_colors/docs/source/colormaps.rst

 Often it is better to use only a limited range of the rainbow colors.
-*rainbow_WhRd* avoids the brown/deep reds, which is useful when the highest values (towards brown) occurs often in the data.
+*rainbow_WhRd* avoids the brown/deep reds, which is useful when the highest values (towards brown) occur often in the data.

 .. cmap:: rainbow_WhRd
     :alt: rainbow colormap (white to red)